NikolaLohinski/awesome-tools/README.md

    EOF
    ```
 1. As an alternative to `find`, [`fd`](https://github.com/sharkdp/fd) is written in Rust and drastically more efficient ;

+1. As an enhanced alternative to `cat`, [`bat`](https://github.com/sharkdp/bat) is written in Rust and supports a large number of languages syntax hightligthing ;

 1. [`entr`](https://github.com/eradman/entr) is a nice independent utility for running arbitrary commands when files change ;